andrewgdotcom/ason/ason.md

 It MAY use any combination of [FS, GS, RS, US] to delimit its fields.

 It is RECOMMENDED that the schema of an object be indicated in the htext using the key `^V !` (see above).
+This schema SHOULD define any application-defined field encodings that appear directly in the object.

 ### Dictionary